C-Backus/Project-Narnia/README.md

 Within this environment, pip install flask, paramiko, and flask-wtf.

-Still within this environment, change directory to the location of the downloaded "flask-ui" folder.
+Still within this environment, change directory the downloaded "flask-ui" folder.

 With VS Code, open and edit the utils.py file to add a path for the global variables IP_ADDRESS to reflect the IP address of the server machine.
 If necessary, change the port variable in get_sftp() to the port the server machine is using.